Getting Drivers on Board with Safety Solutions

 “The important thing is to communicate, communicate, communicate with drivers.
 Tell them new technology is coming.
 Have meetings about it.
 Then have one-on-one conversations," said Chuck Pagesy, director of safety for Penske Truck Leasing.
 “Tell them the benefits and how it can help them."

 More and more companies are embracing adaptive cruise control, brake assistance, collision avoidance and onboard cameras, which means many drivers are becoming more comfortable with the technologies.
-“In the beginning, if drivers didn't like it, they could quit and go to a company that didn't have it, but now all the big companies have it," Pagesy said.

 Having specific data available can help fleets create customized safe driver tips and improvement plans.
 “Most people change their behavior quickly because they want to be good, safe drivers," Pagesy said.

-He said it is vital for fleets to emphasize benefits, particularly cameras, which can concern some drivers.
-“It will make them better drivers, and in the event of an accident, it will document it, which can exonerate them," he said.
+He said it is vital for fleets to emphasize benefits, particularly with cameras, which can concern some drivers.
+“It will make them better drivers, and in the event of an accident, it will document it, which can exonerate them,” he said.